Shadow DN4

 The Shadow DN4 is a sports prototype race car, built to Group 7 racing specifications, for competition in the Can-Am series, and later the World Sportscar Championship, in 1974 and 1976.
 Jackie Oliver successfully clinched 1974 Can-Am Championship season in this car, winning 4 out of the 5 races that season.
+In 2025, it raced at the Goodwood Festival of Speed, and completed the Hillclimb track in 47.88 seconds.